SOS

 • Check oil and water levels.
 Ensure they are topped up correctly.
 Pay particular attention to the electric fan.

-• Make sure the fan belt is of the correct tension and in good condition, adjust or replace as required.
-Ensure ignition key is removed from the vehicle before checking.
+• Make sure the fan belt is tensioned correctly and in good condition, adjust or replace it as required.
+Ensure that the ignition key is removed from the vehicle before checking.

-• Tyre condition should be checked, (inc. the spare) for tyre pressure and legal tread depth.
+• The condition of all tyres should be checked, (inc. the spare) for tyre pressure, any signs of visible damage and legal tread depth.

-• Inspect the jack and wheel brace making sure you are confident about their use.
-If locking wheel nuts are fitted, ensure locking key is safely stowed away in the car.
-It may be useful to practise changing the spare wheel, following instructions from your owner's handbook).
+• Inspect the jack and wheel brace, making sure you are confident about their use.
+If locking wheel nuts are fitted, ensure that the locking key is safely stowed away in the car.
+It may be useful to practise changing the spare wheel, following the instructions from your owners handbook.

-• Inspect car keys for wear and condition.
-Replace if necessary.
-Remember, a worn key will quickly wear out a lock barrel causing the lock to jam.
-Make sure you have a spare set of keys for your car in a safe place.
-This also applies to alarm fobs.
-It is worth noting that batteries in the fob will also require replacement at least twice a year, to maintain operating performance.
+• Inspect the car keys for wear and condition and replace if necessary.
+Make sure you have a spare set of keys for your car which are kept in a safe place, this also applies to the alarm fobs.
+It is worth noting that the batteries in the fob may also require replacement in order to function properly.